)

 But your personal rates will vary based on many factors, including your location, driving history, age, and more.
 No one company is the cheapest for everyone.

-No. There’s no car insurance in which you won’t pay anything up front.
-But in many cases, the amount you’ll pay will be limited to your first month’s premium.
+No. There’s no car insurance you won’t pay anything up front for.
+But in many cases, the amount you pay will be limited to your first month’s premium.

 Yes.
 Hugo insurance is real.
-But it’s a nontraditional type of car insurance.
+But it’s a nontraditional type of car insurance, and offer coverage in only 16 states.
 Rather than offering policy terms of six months or a year, Hugo offers car insurance for as little as a few days at a time.
 That could make it ideal if you only need a temporary solution.

 You can’t avoid paying anything up front when you buy car insurance, but you can avoid unnecessary costs by choosing a company that doesn’t charge an additional deposit.
 The best way to find companies like these is to compare personalized quotes from as many as possible.
 An insurance-comparison website can help.